cy948/cy948/README.md

 - 👋 Hi, I’m @cy948
 - 👀 I’m interested in frontend software building
-- 🌱 I’m currently learning vite
+- 🌱 I’m currently working for the features on [LobeChat](https://github.com/lobehub/lobe-chat)
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on some AIGC apps
 - 📫 Reach me on github.com

 <!---